zendtech/zend-server-php-buildpack-bluemix/README.md

 `cf push <application name> -m 512M -b https://github.com/zendtech/zend-server-php-buildpack.git` Your application is deployed using the Zend Server buildpack.
 This may take a few minutes.
 7. Once successfully initialized and deployed, a success message with the URL at which your application is available at is displayed.
 8. To access the application, enter the supplied URL in your Web browser.
+Deployed .zpk can be accessed at: http://<app name>.pivotal.io/<.zpk name>
 9. To access Zend Server, add 'ZendServer' to the supplied URL.
 For example:`http://<application URL>/ZendServer` The Zend Server Login page is displayed.
 10. Log in using the following credentials: Username - admin, Password - enter the following command in your CLI to retrieve an initial password: `cf file <application name> /app/zend-password`
 11. To change the Zend Server UI password, or in case you misplace your password, enter the following command: